Ron DeSantis, Senator Marco Rubio, Senator Rick Scott.

 It's great to talk to you as well.

-I knew that nobody could ever replace him, and my answer to everybody was we all just have to do a little bit more to try and to try and fill the gap.
+And my answer to everybody was, we all just have to do a little bit more to try and fill the gap.

-And you don't realize Mary Matlin once said during the Clinton years or after the Clinton years, I don't know how we would have survived if Rush's voice wasn't out there for us, encouraging us every single day.
+Mary Matlin once said during the Clinton years or after the Clinton years, I don't know how we would have survived if Rush's voice wasn't out there for us, encouraging us every single day.

-And it's still from hard for me to believe that he's not there for those three hours every day.
+And it's still hard for me to believe that he's not there for those three hours every day.

 That's exactly right.

-He really is a founding father in many respects, a modern day founding father.
+He really is a founding father in many respects, a modern-day founding father.

 I believe he's the George Washington of radio.